Skip to content

 Altitude and Acclimatization

-The altitude in Cusco and Saqsayhuamán affects pace and daily condition.
+The altitude in Cusco and Saqsayhuamán influences pace and daily well-being.
 A quiet first day, plenty of fluids, and slow walking help with acclimatization.
 A break before the ascent to Saqsayhuamán reduces strain.

 Temperatures and Sun in June

 The dry season often brings sunny days and cold mornings.
-Layered clothing with a warm layer, wind protection, and sun protection suits the typical weather.
-Water, lip balm, and sunscreen make the day in dry air easier.
+Layered clothing with a warm layer, wind protection, and sun protection fits the typical weather.
+Water, lip balm, and sunscreen make the day easier in dry air.

 Safety in Crowds

 Large crowds characterize the festival day.
-Attention to bags and valuables is particularly worthwhile at bottlenecks.
-A fixed meeting point within the group saves stress if mobile networks respond more weakly.
+Attention to bags and valuables is especially worthwhile in congested areas.
+A fixed meeting point within the group saves stress if mobile networks are weaker.

 FAQ

-June 24th is considered a fixed date for Inti Raymi in Cusco.
+June 24th is the fixed date for Inti Raymi in Cusco.
 An additional festive atmosphere is created by the entire festival month of the city.

 Which places are part of the route?

-Qorikancha, Plaza de Armas, and Saqsayhuamán form the three typical venues.
+Qorikancha, Plaza de Armas, and Saqsayhuamán are the three typical venues.
 An official program overview confirms the sequence for each specific edition.

 Which station requires tickets?

 Grandstand seats in Saqsayhuamán require tickets.
-Participation in the vicinity of Qorikancha and on the Plaza de Armas is often possible without a ticket, with early arrival improving visibility.
+Participation around Qorikancha and on the Plaza de Armas is often possible without a ticket, with early arrival improving visibility.

 What should be considered when buying tickets?

-Official online sales have been communicated in recent years via Teleticket.
-Warnings about fake tickets appear regularly, making a purchase through official channels advisable.
+An official online sale has been communicated in recent years via Teleticket.
+Warnings about fake tickets regularly appear, making a purchase through official channels advisable.

 What are the times on the festival day?

-An official timetable is published annually.
-Frequently mentioned start times serve as an orientation, while details should be checked regularly.
+An official schedule is published every year.
+Frequently mentioned start times serve as an orientation, while details should be checked updated each time.

 What clothing is suitable for June in Cusco?

-Layers, wind protection, and sun protection are well suited for the dry season.
-Cool mornings and evenings often coincide with sunny hours during the day.
+Layers, wind protection, and sun protection are well-suited for the dry season.
+Cool mornings and evenings often meet sunny hours during the day.

 What role does altitude play?

-Cusco is at a high altitude, Saqsayhuamán even higher.
-A slow pace, sufficient water, and a calm start support acclimatization.
+Cusco is at a high altitude, and Saqsayhuamán is even higher.
+A slow pace, sufficient water, and a calm start aid acclimatization.

 Sources